kohirens/tmpltoapp/README.md

 ## Description

 A template is a collection of files organized in a folder hierarchy.
-Any extension can be used, but the template must be written in text (only tested with UTF-8) containing Go template syntax.
+Any extension can be used as long as it is text (only tested with UTF-8) containing Go template syntax.
 This application takes such a folder and processes each file in the folder structure to an output folder of your choosing.

 Data for the template is supplied with questions answer from the CLI or a JSON file as input.
 This is extremely powerful; you are only limited to your